'IVAN THE GREAT' BELL TOWER ENSEMBLEClose

-In 1812, while retreating from Moscow, the Napoleon's Army blew up the Ivan the Great Bell-Tower ensemble.
-However, the pillar of the bell-tower survived.
+In 1812, while retreating from Moscow, Napoleon's Army blew up the 'Ivan the Great' Bell Tower complex, but the 'Ivan the Great' tower has survived.
 The Belfry and the Filaret's Annex were completely destroyed and restored in original dimensions in 1814-1815.
-At present, 24 bells of XVI-XVII centuries are located on the bell-tower and belfry.
+At present 24 bells of the 16th-17th centuries are placed in the Bell Tower and the Belfry.

 The ground floor of the Assumption Belfry serves as a functional space for exhibition projects of the Moscow Kremlin Museums.
 Temporary exhibitions presenting works of art both from the Kremlin's collections and those of other Russian and foreign museums are held there.
 The unique monument of the Old Russian architecture houses the museum dedicated to the history of the Moscow Kremlin architectural ensemble.
 Real pieces of the white-stone decor of old Kremlin’s buildings storied in chronicles are presented there.
 Individual audio guides accompany the excursion tour.
 The final stage of the self-guided audio tour is marked by a grandiose bird's eye view of the Kremlin panorama observed when standing in the upper gallery.